Two Weeks in Vietnam: A Relaxed Itinerary for First Time Visitors

 Hoi An (5 nights)

-Our second stop was the UNESCO World Heritage site and ancient town of Hoi An.
+Our second stop in our two week trip was the UNESCO World Heritage site and ancient town of Hoi An.
 To get to Hoi An we flew from Ho Chi Minh City to Danang, which has the nearest airport to Hoi An.
 We had arranged a private transfer from there to our hotel.

 The drive from the airport to our hotel took around forty minutes.
 We fell in love at first sight with Hoi An.
 It’d be hard not to, it’s a truly magical town and one of the most beautiful and photogenic places in Vietnam.
 A trading port from the 15th to the 19th century, Hoi An’s historic architecture has been extremely well-preserved.
 It’s a real gem and although most people only stay for a couple of days, we were glad we allowed more time there.
 We loved getting lost in its narrow and colourful streets and sipping Vietnamese coffee by the river.
 Of course the food in Hoi An is fantastic; after all, it is the food capital of Vietnam!
 Some of the best attractions in Hoi An are: